Learning Opportunities

 If you are interested in participating, please let us know by emailing us at info@blueheronlearning.ca.

-Winter Gardening Club
+Food Security Gardening Club

 Discussion: Planning for spring and other garden tasks.
 Plus a recap of how it’s going with the things we planted earlier.